 Other NYE Fireworks in Lisbon

 Another midnight fireworks display usually happens in Parque das Nações, Lisbon’s riverfront futuristic neighbourhood.
 The celebration here is not so crowded, but several restaurants are open for business, and prepare special New Year’s Eve menus.
 Casino Lisboa also offers a free concert in its Arena Lounge on 31 December starting at 10pm.
 At midnight, come outside to watch the fireworks go off, and continue the celebration throughout the night.

 Across the River Tejo is probably one of the best spots to watch Lisbon New Year’s Eve fireworks.
 Just take the ferry from Cais do Sodré to Cacilhas and celebrate next to Fragata D. Fernando II e Glória (a restored frigate).
 A live concert usually starts at 11pm.
 The fireworks set off at midnight from both sides of the river.
 There’s entertainment in Cacilhas until 2am.
 In past years, ferry boats ran between Lisbon and Cacilhas until 2am.

 In Cascais, there’s usually DJ music and a colourful display of fireworks above the bay (if the weather permits) or above the pier.
 Trains between Lisbon and Cascais usually run until 4am on this special day.

 Other Places to See the Fireworks in Lisbon

 The fireworks are visible from across the city.
 You can get a great view of the fireworks from these Lisbon hotels.
 Some rooms provide an intimate view, but these will be the first to sell out on New Year’s Eve.

 A cruise along the River Tejo can be another great way to bring in the new year.
-Enjoy an unforgettable New Year’s Eve with an evening of dining and dancing.
-From the river, you will get the best view of the fireworks at midnight.
-Try this New Year’s Eve River Tejo cruise.
+Enjoy an unforgettable New Year’s Eve Tejo cruise with an evening of dining and dancing.
+From the river, you will get the best views of the brightly lit city and of the fireworks at midnight.